Te Tiriti in Our Languages is a programme for creating clear, accurate educational resources about Te Tiriti o Waitangi in Aotearoa’s many languages.

 For speakers of sign language, we have videos about the Treaty of Waitangi in NZSL.

-We are launching the first 14 language packs of Te Tiriti in Our Language on 17 September 2022.
+The first 14 language packs of Te Tiriti in Our Language were launched in September 2022.

 Are the resources digital or printed?